KeyviDev/keyvi/pykeyvi/README.md

-# pykeyvi
+# python version of keyvi

 This is the python extension.

 ## Quick

-Precompiled binary wheels are available for OS X and Linux on [PyPi](https://pypi.python.org/pypi/pykeyvi).
+Precompiled binary wheels are available for OS X and Linux on [PyPi](https://pypi.python.org/pypi/keyvi).
 To install use:

-    pip install pykeyvi
+    pip install keyvi

 ## From source